 Our board of directors has adopted a code of business conduct and ethics that applies to all of our employees, officers and directors.
-The full text of our code of business conduct and ethics, and any amendments thereto, will be available on our corporate website.
+The full text of our code of business conduct and ethics, and any amendments thereto, are (or will be in the case of any amendments) available on our website at www.amalgamatedbank.com under the "Investor Relations" tab.
+We have included our corporate website address only as an inactive textual reference and do not intend it to be an active link to our website.
+Our website is not a part of, and is not incorporated into, this offering circular.